AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   and data is not guaranteed to be persistent.
 Use only for testing.
   Use the general use notebook for writing and sharing your files (using git).

-- When using ``nbgrader``, name all of your assignments like ``$courseslug-NN-$assignmentname``, for example ``mlbp2018-01-regression``.
-  The ``NN`` is some assignment number, so that things are sorted properly.
-  Assignment names are an accidental global namespace in nbgrader once they are copied to a user's notebook directory, so you should use names which won't clash with anyone else's.

 - The course environments are not captive: students can install whatever they want.
 Even if we try to stop them, they can use the